zhixian2434/RMCMNet-master/README.md

-# RMMNet-master
+# RMCMNet-master
-The Code for RMMNet: Retinex-based Multi-branch Convolution and Attention Mixer for Low-light Image Enhancement.
+The Code for RMCMNet: Retinex-based Multi-branch Convolution-attention Mixer for Low-light Image Enhancement.